 A comprehensive design project for the NSW Department of Planning, creating a navigable and highly logical document sequence.
-Art direction, publication design, mapping, information design and photography.
+Strategic design, concept direction, publication design, technical mapping, information design and aerial photography.
 Commissioned cover photography and thematic photography by Louise Hawson (52 Suburbs).

 Public Associates prepared exhibition panels for the United States Studies Centre at Sydney University for six local councils in Sydney.